marklogic/mlxprs/client/JSDebugger/README.md

     }
 ```

 Attach mode attaches to a paused request in a *debug server*.
 A debug server is an app server that is connected to js debugger.
-To make a debug server, open command palette, type connectServer and enter an app server name to connect.
-Type disconnectServer if you no longer
-need the debug server.
+To make a debug server, open command palette, type "connectServer" and enter an app server name to connect.
+Type disconnectServer if you no longer need the debug server.
 **Only requests that are launched after a server is connected/made debug server can be attached.**

 In attach mode, `debugServerName` and `path` are required.
 Once you start debugging,